DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 - Integration occurs when positions are *lumped together*
 - Segregation occurs when situations are *viewed one at a time*

+### Related
+- segregation and integration, used hand-in-hand with prospect theory

 ## Silver lining effect
 - They tend to mentally combine wins but separate losses to make them feel less impactful.